“Just before Pap died, he told me that I’d be fine as long as I never depended on anybody but myself.”

-A local policeman captures Moon, thus proving in his own eyes that the “law is indeed after him”.
-The boy ends up sent to Pinson, a boys home where he is to remain as the “property of the state” until he becomes eighteen years of age.
+A local policeman (Clint Howard) captures Moon, thus proving in his own eyes that the “law is indeed after him”.
+The boy ends up sent to Pinson, a boys home, where he is to remain as the “property of the state” until he becomes eighteen years of age.
 In Pinson, Moon meets his first ever friends – Hal (Gabriel Basso), a bully who he first has to fight to prove himself worthy of acceptance, and Kit (Uriah Shelton), a sickly boy fascinated by the adventurous aura surrounding Moon.
 Together they devise a plan and manage to escape the boys home, only to find themselves on the run and chased by the police.

 Through the film is enjoyable and will appeal to a younger audience because of its adventurous spirit, the genre transition from drama to adventure is not a good one.
 I actually even felt cheated when the wonderful and powerful drama I thought the film would be, transformed into a “Disney–like” adventure film.
 If the film stuck to one genre, it would have done well as both a drama and an adventure.
-But having mixed the two genres, I’m glad the coming of age subplot at least remained constant to provide some measure of remedy for my disappointment.
+But having mixed the two genres, I’m glad the Coming-of-Age subplot at least remained constant to provide some measure of remedy for my disappointment.

 The story is told from the point of view of its main character, Moon Blake.
 Jimmy Bennett did a decent job as Moon, though I would agree with some reviewers on IMDb who pointed out that, if one wants to get a real sense of the talent of this young actor, they would be better off watching the 2008 drama Trucker, in which Jimmy Bennett delivers a truly powerful performance.
 The most impressive acting in Alabama Moon is carried out by another young actor, Uriah Shelton, in the role of Moon’s friend Kit.
 In fact, one could probably justify watching the film just on the basis of Uriah’s natural performance alone.

 Even though the genre change disappointed me, I ended up enjoying the film and don’t hesitate to recommend it to you.
-And now that you’ve read this review, you are unlikely to be misled by the first fifteen minutes of the film and will take it just as an enjoyable adventure with coming of age elements and humor.
+And now that you’ve read this review, you are unlikely to be misled by the first fifteen minutes of the film and will just take it as an enjoyable adventure with Coming-of-Age elements and humor.

 Film title : Alabama Moon